 We decided to stay at The Plaza Hotel & Casino.
 We paid $25 USD a night mid week plus a resort fee of $18 USD and were very satisfied with our choice.

 The rooms were very spacious, wifi was fast and the hotel provided great access to the heart of the Las Vegas downtown area.

 The Plaza Hotel also has a newly renovated pool area which is very nice for relaxing in the summer.

 If you are planning to rent a car in Las Vegas or are leaving on a flight from Las Vegas, it is also helpful that the Plaza Hotel in Las Vegas offers a free shuttle service to the airport!
 Note that they only offer this service to the airport, it is not available coming from the airport.

-Other budget accommodation options in Las Vegas
+Other budget accommodation options

 Other potential options for cheap hotels on the Las Vegas strip include Super 8 at Ellis Island or the Stratosphere Hotel & Casino.
 Be warned though these hotels do require a little bit of walking to the heart of the Las Vegas strip!

 You might get lucky and be able to score another great budget option during your dates.
 For the best deals, we suggest searching for hotels in Downtown Las Vegas.